United States Army Judge Advocate General's Corps: Legal Center and School

 The Judge Advocate General's School began in World War II at the University of Michigan to train new judge advocates as the Judge Advocate General's Department rapidly expanded.
 It was disestablished for a time after the war but, after a short stay at Fort Myer in Arlington, Virginia, was reestablished at the University of Virginia in 1951.

 The Judge Advocate General's Legal Center and School (TJAGLCS) is located on the North Grounds at the University of Virginia in Charlottesville, Virginia, adjoining, but distinct from, the University of Virginia School of Law.
 The Commandant of the Judge Advocate General's School is authorized by Congress to award a Master of Laws degree.
 The school is the only federal institution to have American Bar Association accreditation as one of America's law schools.
 Judge advocates from all five armed forces of the United States and international students attend the annual Judge Advocate Officer Graduate Course in which the master's degree is awarded.

 The Legal Center and School also trains the Army's new judge advocates, provides continuing legal education for judge advocates and lawyers from throughout the United States government.
-In addition to lawyers, TJAGLCS also trains newly selected legal administrator warrant officers, paralegal noncommissioned officers and court reporters (new judge advocate enlisted soldiers attend AIT at Fort Lee, Virginia).
+In addition to lawyers, TJAGLCS also trains newly selected legal administrator warrant officers, paralegal noncommissioned officers and court reporters (new judge advocate enlisted soldiers attend AIT at Fort Gregg-Adams, Virginia).
 The school also trains those officers appointed as military judges, irrespective of service.

 TJAGLCS is not a member of the Association of American Law Schools (AALS), but has paid a fee to receive AALS services.

 In many military branches, there is a program that will send officers to law school to eventually serve as Judge Advocates upon completion of the program and law school.
-In the United States Army, the program is called the Funded Legal Education Program.
-The Army Regulation that explains the program in all its terms is AR 27-1 Chapter 14.
+In the United States Army, the program is called the Funded Legal Education Program (FLEP).
+The Army Regulation that explains the program in all its terms is AR 27-1, Chapter 14.
 Every year, the United States Army will send a combination of up to 25 commissioned officers and non-commissioned officers to law school and will pay all tuition costs along with paying the Soldier their usual pay entitlements throughout the duration of law school to include base pay, special pay, Basic Allowance for Housing, and Overseas Cost of Living Allowances (if applicable).
-In return, the service member is required to serve as a Judge Advocate General officer for the United States Army for six years.
+In return, the service member is required to serve as a judge advocate officer in the United States Army for six years.
 While the Army does not release official figures, the general agreed upon numbers on various discussion boards and forums is that around 80-90 people apply each year and 20-25 are selected.
-The package to apply to the program includes: a memorandum that explains why you are interested in the program, college transcripts, list of law schools, LSAT score, statement of years of service, statement of secret security clearance, interview with a Senior Judge Advocate, Personnel Records Brief and evaluation Reports, and optional Letters of Recommendation.
+The package to apply to the program includes: a memorandum that explains why one is interested in the program, college transcripts, list of law schools, LSAT score, statement of years of service, statement of secret security clearance, interview with a Senior Judge Advocate, Personnel Records Brief and evaluation Reports, and optional Letters of Recommendation.